kechcole/Blog-App/README.md

     {% endblock content %}
 ```

-A route that utilizes this view is also needed, navigate to project's url file ;
+A route that utilizes this view is also needed, navigate to project's URL file ;

 ```python
 urlpatterns = [